 Charles Mahoney shared his unbridled enthusiasm for plants with Edward Bawden, Geoffrey Rhoades, John Nash and Evelyn Dunbar who swapped cuttings with each other by post.
 Dunbar, along with Mahoney and Nash, even produced books on the subject, while Harry Bush’s oeuvre evolved around painting and repainting his garden in the south west London suburbs.

 This selling exhibition is in support of the Garden Museum’s education programmes.
+If you would like to know more about any of the works for sale, please contact firstname.lastname@example.org.

 Charles Mahoney, The Garden (1950).
 Image courtesy of Liss Llewellyn